25 March 2025

 SUPPLIES:

 Here are the links to what I have used on the projects.
 Affiliate links are used on some products.
 This means that if you make a purchase after clicking on my link, I receive a small commission with no extra cost to you.
 I truly appreciate your support when using these links.
 Please click on the logo below the product to shop at your favourite store.
-All products were personally purchased except those from Clearly Besotted and those marked with an asterisk (*) which were kindly sent to me to use.
+All products were personally purchased except those marked with an asterisk (*) which were kindly sent to me to use.
 You can read my full disclosure here.

 PLEASE NOTE: This post contains affiliate links.
 Please see below for my full disclosure.

-The stencilled panel was adhered on top with thin foam tape.
-I stamped a sentiment from Hero Arts Message Strips Stamp & Cut XL onto Hero Arts Pitch Black Cardstock using Hero Arts Clear Embossing & Watermark Ink.
-I applied Hero Arts Gold Embossing Powder and heat set.
-It was adhered to the card with more thin foam tape.
-To finish, I embellished with Spellbinders Gold Mix Color Essentials Gems
+I stamped the sentiment from Hero Arts Everyday Sentiment Strips onto Pitch Black Cardstock using Hero Arts Clear Embossing & Watermark Ink.
+I applied Hero Arts White Detail Embossing Powder and heat set.
+It was cut into a strip and adhered to the card with thin foam tape.
+To finish, I embellished with Spellbinders Onyx Color Essentials Gems

 SUPPLIES: